travitch/whole-program-llvm/README.md

  * `LLVM_CC_NAME` can be set if your clang compiler is not called `clang` but something like `clang-3.7`.
-Similarly `LLVM_CXX_NAME` can be used to describe what the C++ is called.
+Similarly `LLVM_CXX_NAME` can be used to describe what the C++ compiler is called.
 Note that in these sorts of cases, the environment variable `LLVM_COMPILER` should still be set to `clang` not `clang-3.7` etc.

  * `LLVM_COMPILER_PATH` can be set to the absolute path to the folder that